REFLEXIONES SOBRE TURISMO RESPONSABLE//ABOUT TOURISM RESPONSIBLE REFLECTIONS

 Un viaje es inútil y baldío si al

 final de este no te ha modificado en nada tu personalidad.
-Eso es debido a que
+Tal vez debido a que

 ante ti se presentan cosas en tu entorno, las cuales miras, pero no eres capaz